 Latest from What Investment

-Eminent fund manager Nick Train, whose Finsbury Growth and Income Trust (LON:FGT) has returned 529 per cent since 1995, compared with 275 per cent for the average trust in the AIC UK Equity Income sector, has nominated the stocks he believes will continue to grow their dividends materially in the coming years.
+Nick Train, whose Finsbury Growth & Income Trust has returned 490 per cent compared with 252 per cent for the average fund in the AIC UK Equity Income sector since 1995, believes that investors ‘should keep buying the dips’ in the market, despite the recent falls.

 Neil Woodford: The current stock market correction is 'entirely rational', but the worst may be over

 High-profile fund manager Neil Woodford, who runs the absolute top-performing fund out of 89 funds in the IMA UK Equity Income sector since its launch in June, believes that the current correction in the value of the UK stock market was inevitable as investors realised that ‘the global economy faces an uncertain future’.